extsys/reckoning.dev-V1/content/posts/2018-12-31-mydlsetup.md

 This enables you to save your settings and extensions as a private git gist.
 Please follow the above link to set this up properly and use it.

-Overall my details setup can be found at the following gist.
+Overall my details setup can be found at this [gist](https://gist.github.com/sadanand-singh/8fc2a9ba799c479004bcfbc41b263551/).

 [code]: https://code.visualstudio.com/

-`gist:sadanand-singh/8fc2a9ba799c479004bcfbc41b263551#settings.json`

 So this is a summary of my full setup.
 Its pretty easy to get started and maintain!
 Let me know your preferences in the comments below.
 And with that, lets all celebrate a Happy New Year!!